NAV-ON-WINDOWS/G-Code-Interpreter-in-a-nutshell/README.md

 It’s designed to process linear move commands and provide clear output for CNC toolpath analysis.

-The interpreter prompts users to enter G-Code lines (e.g., G01 X0 Y0) interactively, stopping when the user types done.
+The interpreter prompts users to enter G-Code lines (e.g., G01 X0 Y0) interactively, stopping when the user types 'done'.

 It supports commands G01 to G05, treating them as linear moves.
 Each line is parsed to extract X and Y coordinates, which are stored in a matrix as [x, y] lists.